BRSRKR/100-days-of-code/Ryan'sLog.md

 **Today's Progress**: Aligned the Toggle with the F and C. And made mobile responsive

 **Thoughts:** Weather App is function properly on desktop browser, but won't work on the mobile site.
 It does look good on mobile site though with responsiveness working great!

+### Day 10: Febrary 4, 2017

+**Today's Progress**: GeoLocation is working except for on some mobile browsers.

+**Thoughts:** GeoLocaiton is working OK, but is slow to respond from API.

+### Day 11: Febrary 5, 2017

+**Today's Progress**: Switching to use IP Info instead of GeoLocation

+**Thoughts:** ipinfo.io's api is very fast.
+It also doesn't need any feedback from the user to fire off request.

+### Day 12: Febrary 6, 2017

+**Today's Progress**: Need to understand how Javascript is running through code.

+**Thoughts:** ipinfo.io's api is working, but doesn' fire til after the Weather API code.
+Can' understand why yet, as Weather API is positioned below.
+Tried using window.onload and $(document).ready to try to get Weather API to wait.